WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

 Other attributes were examined less often.
-3 papers, all published in 2022-2023 and focused on (mis)representation of different groups in search outputs, included \textbf{nationalities} as a specific category \cite{urman_foreign_2022,leidinger_which_2023,ieracitano_im_2023}. \cite{ieracitano_im_2023} focused only on Romanians, Albanians, Indians, Polish, Algerians, Moroccans, and Turks, whereas \cite{leidinger_which_2023} had a more extensive (but still not comprehensive) list of nationalities, while \cite{urman_foreign_2022} used a comprehensive list of national groups.
-3 studies, also published in 2022-2023, included \textbf{socio-economic situation} \cite{leidinger_which_2023,buda_foundations_2022,becerril-arreola_method_2023}.
-2 papers focused on \textbf{sexuality} as one of the attributes - \cite{leidinger_which_2023, fosch-villaronga_little_2021}. \cite{leidinger_which_2023} included asexual, bisexual, gay, homosexual, queer identities; \cite{fosch-villaronga_little_2021} included straight, gay, lesbian, asexual, bisexual, questioning, other.
-Finally, \cite{leidinger_which_2023} was the only work to include specific \textbf{religious groups} in the analysis.
+4 papers, all published in 2022-2023 and focused on (mis)representation of different groups in search outputs, included \textbf{nationalities} as a specific category \cite{urman_foreign_2022,leidinger_which_2023,ieracitano_im_2023,mbalaka_epistemically_2023}. \cite{ieracitano_im_2023} focused only on Romanians, Albanians, Indians, Polish, Algerians, Moroccans, and Turks, whereas \cite{leidinger_which_2023,mbalaka_epistemically_2023} had more extensive (but still not comprehensive) lists of nationalities, while \cite{urman_foreign_2022} used a comprehensive list of national groups.
+5 studies, also published since 2022, included \textbf{socio-economic situation} \cite{leidinger_which_2023,buda_foundations_2022,becerril-arreola_method_2023,shi_new_2024, neumann_data_2024}.
+3 papers focused on \textbf{sexuality} as one of the attributes - \cite{leidinger_which_2023, fosch-villaronga_little_2021,lin_trapped_2023}. \cite{leidinger_which_2023} included asexual, bisexual, gay, homosexual, queer categories; \cite{fosch-villaronga_little_2021} included straight, gay, lesbian, asexual, bisexual, questioning, other; \cite{lin_trapped_2023} included heterosexual and homosexual.
+Finally, 3 studies \cite{leidinger_which_2023,lambrecht_apparent_2024,samuel-azran_analyzing_2024} focused on religion and included diverse religious groups.
+In addition, \cite{apiola_first_2024} included in their analysis differences in people's clothing, visual outlook and view of the family, while \cite{gleason_perceptions_2024} examined different skin tone categories based on the Monk's skin tone scale \cite{monk_monk_2023}.